 Following the ACCC's findings, the MoP considered in its seventh session that Hungary failed to comply with article 7, final sentence, in conjunction with article 5 (7)(a) of the Convention by not publishing the "assessment analysis" of the draft 2007-2020 energy policy prepared under articles 43 (1) and 44 (2) of the Environmental Code.
 It therefore recommended Hungary to take the necessary measures to make the "assessment analysis" available to the public to effectively exercise participation possibilities according to article 7 of the Convention.
+A Plan of Action regarding the implementation of Decision VII/8h - due 25 October 2022 - is still outstanding.
+Hungary also failed to participate in the open session on 14 December 2022.

-Lack of Participation and Access to Justice at Temelín?
+Lack of Participation and Access to Justice at Temelin?